apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated: Please use payload instead.
-version is the version of configuration template.</p>
+<p>Deprecated: No longer used.
+Please use &lsquo;Payload&rsquo; instead.
+Previously represented the version of the configuration template.</p>
 </td>
 </tr>
 <tr>